LunarG/VulkanTools/vkconfig/vkconfig.md

 ### Layer Settings

 The pane on the right side is the layer settings selector.
-Currently, vkconfig provides support for changing the settings of all LunarG layers, as well as other layers in standard validation.
+Currently, Vulkan Configurator provides support for changing the settings of all LunarG layers, as well as other layers in standard validation.
 Support for changing settings for other layers may be added in the future.

 The panel provides a list of layers for which settings can be selected.